theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart2.md

 metaquast.py final.contigs.fa
 ```

-# Resistance gene annotation
+# Antibiotic resistance gene annotation - reads
-Next step is the antibiotic resistance annotation.
-We will use only the R1 reads.
+Next step is the antibiotic resistance gene annotation.

-Convert the fastq files to fasta and rename all sequences in the files with the sample name + running no.
-After that combine all the R1 fasta reads with sample name in the header to one file.
+First convert all R1 files from fastq to fasta.
+You can use `fastq_to_fasta_fast` program that is included in the biokit.
+`fastq_to_fasta_fast TRIMMED.fastq > TRIMMED.fasta`

+Then add the sample name to each sequence header after the `>` sign.
+Keep the original fasta header and separate it with `-`.
+You can do this either separately for each file or write a batch script to go through all files .You can use the `sample_names.txt` as a input to your bash script.
 ```
-nice -5 parallel -j 6 -a sample_names.txt scripts/fastq2fasta.py # this takes ~5 min
-cat *R1_renamed.fasta > birds_R1.fasta
-# to save space, you can remove the individual renamed files
-rm *_renamed.fasta
+# Example header
+>L3-1-M01457:76:000000000-BDYH7:1:1101:17200:1346
 ```

+When all R1 files have been transformed to fasta and reamed, combine them to one file.
+It will be the input file for antibiotic resistance gene annotation.
+The sample name in each fasta header will make it possible to count the gene abundances for each sample afterwards.

+We will annotate the resistance genes using The Comprehensive Antibiotic Resistance Database, [CARD](https://card.mcmaster.ca)
-Download the latest CARD release to your applications folder under a folder called CARD and extract the file.
+Go to the CARD website and download the latest CARD release to folder called CARD under your user applications (`$USERAPPL`) folder and unpack the file.
 `bunzip2 broadstreet-v1.2.1.tar.bz2 && tar -xvf broadstreet-v1.2.1.tar `
-Then make a DIAMOND database file form the protein homolog model.
+Then make a DIAMOND database file form the protein homolog model amino acid fasta file.
 `diamond makedb --in protein_fasta_protein_homolog_model.fasta -d CARD`

-The annotation of resistance genes will be done as a batch job using DIAMOND (This might take slightly longer, depending on the queue).
+The annotation of resistance genes could be done as a batch job using DIAMOND against CARD.
+(This took ~1h 30min + the time in the queue).
 ```
 #!/bin/bash -l
 #SBATCH -J diamond